-Merriam's Turkey Hunts
+Northern Arizona Spring Merriam's Turkey Hunts

-New Mexico Arizona Merriam's Turkey Guides and Outfitters
+Arizona Merriam's Turkey Guides and Outfitters

 Hunt Native Merriam's Gobblers

-About the Arizona and New Mexico Merriam's Wild Turkey
+About the Northern Arizona Merriam's Wild Turkey

-Mature Tom Merriam's Turkeys grow beards averaging 9.5 inches, although we have taken some over 11 inches.
+Mature Tom Merriam's Turkeys grow beards averaging 9 inches, although we have taken some over 11 inches.
 Since the terrain is rough and rocky, the spurs are typically worn or rounded.
 They usually do not exceed 1¼ inches.
-Three-quarter to one-inch worn spurs are the norm on mature 2 to 5 year old mountain Merriam's.
-The size of our Merriam's wild turkeys are big, averaging over 21lbs.
-Typically, the mature Toms we harvest will weigh from 20 pounds to 25 pounds!
+Three-quarter to one-inch worn spurs are the norm on mature 2 to 5+ year old mountain Merriam's.
+The size of these Merriam's wild turkeys are BIG though, averaging over 21lbs.
+Typically, the mature Toms we harvest will weigh from 19 to 24 pounds!
+That's a large turkey considering there are no food plots, no farm fields or other human feeding.
 Another interesting feature, the Merriam's tail fan is larger than the other three U.S. wild turkey subspecies in the Grand Slam.
 These are just a few common features among "true" Merriam's.
-If you want a real Merriam's turkey with no hybridization that shows pure traits, come hunt with us in their native mountain habitat of New Mexico and Arizona.
+If you want a real native Merriam's turkey with no hybridization that shows pure traits, come hunt with us in their native, indigenous mountain habitat of northern Arizona.

 We also offer Arizona Gould's Turkey Hunts.